• Skip to primary navigation

 • Add in the yeast and brown sugar, and mix well.
 Let this sit for about 2 minutes to activate the yeast.
 It will activate quickly in the warm temp with the sugar.

-• Next, add it all to a stand mixer with the remaining ingredients.
+• Next, add cereal, flour, salt, 2 eggs, and butter to a stand mixer.
 Start with 3 ½ cups flour.
 Mix on medium speed for 1-2 minutes.
 Check the dough at this point.
 You want it to pull away from the edges of the bowl, but still be slightly "tacky" or sticky.
 If you need to, add in a little more flour and mix again.
 Once you have enough flour, mix it on medium for 4- 5 minutes.

 • After it is mixed, cover and give it the first rise.
 How quickly it rises depends on the temp in your house.
 Mine took about 35 minutes to double.